-- 4.13 The HDRC will be a collaboration with UoB and the VCS, working with local and regional partners, and a pan-Council unit working across departments.
-A HDRC Board will provide strategic oversight, reporting to SMBC's Health & Wellbeing Board, Full Council and Cabinet via SMBC Leadership Team to provide updates, seek endorsement of key decisions and secure high-level strategic engagement. - 4.14 A total of 12 full-time staff will be recruited to support delivery of the HDRC from the programme funding.
+- 4.13 The HDRC is a collaboration with UoB and the VCS, working with local and regional partners, and a pan-Council unit working across departments.
+The HDRC Board will provide strategic oversight, reporting to SMBC's Health & Wellbeing Board, Full Council and Cabinet via SMBC Leadership Team to provide updates, seek endorsement of key decisions and secure high-level strategic engagement. - 4.14 A total of 12 full-time staff will be recruited to support delivery of the HDRC from the programme funding.
 Strategic leads from SMBC and UoB are existing staff members who have jointly developed the HDRC delivery plan and will lead on the development of the HDRC from the programme start.
 For new staff there will be flexibility in how and who we appoint, within the content of appropriate partnership arrangements as necessary.
+The attached Organogram (Appendix 5) shows how the HDRC will be embedded into the existing structure.